 •revealing to police or a court the presence of alcohol or any other drug in the breath or blood of a driver after a motor accident under part 5 of the Road Safety Act 1986 (Vic);

 •reporting of information under the Births, Deaths and Marriages Registration Act 1996 (Vic);

 •reporting a reportable death or a reviewable death to the coroner under part 3 of the Coroners Act 2008 (Vic);

 •reporting cases of suspected child abuse under chapter 4 of the Children, Youth and Families Act 2005 (Vic); and

 •notifying infectious diseases and micro-organisms to the Department of Health under part 8 division 3 of the PHWA.

 Situations where consent to a disclosure of information may be implied include a treating doctor giving information to a health provider they are making a referral to, and reports provided for the purpose of insurance where the person has been examined at the request of the insurer.

-The PA 1988 has been amended to justify doctors disclosing genetic information in order to avoid serious risks to the patient’s blood relatives (sch 3 National Privacy Principles 2.1(ea)).
+The PA 1988 permits a departure from the information handling requirements to justify doctors disclosing genetic information in order to avoid serious risks to the patient’s blood relatives (Australian Privacy Principle 6.2(c)).
 This might justify warning relatives that a patient has a genetic condition if the patient will not warn them.